 - a.
-Promote collaboration to share services and health care providers between VHA, IHS, and THPs care facilities and UIOs to the fullest extent allowable by law. - b.
-Evaluate new options to reimburse all services provided to Al/AN Veterans at IHS and THPs facilities. - c.
-Expand telehealth programs that connect VHA, IHS, THPs, and UIOs Care facilities to facilitate virtual provider sharing. - d.
-Develop and expand collective resources and learning options, including, but not limited to, training, research and development, collaboration, communications, Tribal Consultation, Urban Confer, etc. For example, ex officio participation in HHS and VA advisory committees (e.g., HHS National Advisory Committee on Rural Health and Human Services, VA Veterans' Rural Health Advisory Committee, IHS Direct Service Tribes Advisory Committee, IHS Tribal Self-Governance Advisory Committee, etc.).
+Promote collaboration to share services and health care providers between VA, IHS, and THP care facilities, and UIOs, to the fullest extent allowable by law. - b.
+Evaluate new options to reimburse all services provided to Al/AN Veterans at IHS and THP facilities, and UIOs, to the fullest extent allowable by law. - c.
+Expand telehealth programs that connect VHA, IHS, THP and UIO care facilities to facilitate virtual provider-sharing arrangements. - d.
+Develop and expand collective resources and learning options, including, but not limited to, training, research and development, collaboration, communications, Tribal Consultation, Urban Confer, etc. For example, ex officio participation in HHS and VA advisory committees (e.g., HHS National Advisory Committee on Rural Health and Human Services, VA Veterans Rural Health Advisory Committee, IHS Direct Service Tribes Advisory Committee, IHS Tribal Self-Governance Advisory Committee, etc.).

-V. Operational Planning: To facilitate attainment of the mutual goals and objectives in this MOU, the VHA and the IHS will work together to create an operational plan each fiscal year.
+V. Operational Planning: To facilitate attainment of our mutual goals and objectives, VHA and IHS will work together to create an operational plan each fiscal year.
 The plan will include the goals and objectives specified above, as well as the tactics used to attain them.
-The plan will also specify points of contact, workgroups, targets, and metrics created to measure processes and outcomes.
-The VHA and the IHS will jointly review, revise (as appropriate), and renew the Operational Plan each fiscal year.
+The plan will also specify points of contact, workgroups, targets and metrics created to evaluate processes and assess outcomes.
+VHA and IHS will jointly review and renew the Operational Plan each fiscal year.

 VI.
-Other Considerations
+Other Considerations: